leoafarias/fvm/README.md

 ### List Installed Versions

-List all the versions that are currently installed on your machine.
+List all the versions that are installed on your machine.

 ```bash
 $ fvm list